AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 The Form Objects tab shows a hierarchical view of all objects contained in the adaptive form.
 It displays the title and type of the objects.
 When writing a rule, you can drag-drop form objects onto the rule editor.
 While creating or editing a rule when you drag-and-drop an object or function into a placeholder, the placeholder automatically takes the appropriate value type.

 The form objects that have one or more valid rules applied are marked with a Green dot.
-If any of the rules applied to a form object is invalid, the form object is marked with a Yellow dot.
+If any of the rules applied to a form object are invalid, the form object is marked with a Yellow dot.

 The Functions tab includes a set of built-in functions, such as Sum Of, Min Of, Max Of, Average Of, Number Of, and Validate Form.
 You can use these functions to compute values in repeatable panels and table rows and use them in action and condition statements when writing rules.
 You can, however, create [custom functions](#custom-functions) too.